anthony-kolesov/kts46/doc/source/ControlNode.rst

         Explicitly specified task is alread done. ``error.taskType`` will have failes taskType type.
     :throws UnknownTaskType:
-        Specified task type is unkown to scheduler. ``error.taskType`` will contain name of this unknown type.
+        Specified task type is unknown to scheduler. ``error.taskType`` will contain name of this unknown type.